 Georgia Wildlife Resources Division

-Observed declines in the abundance of redbreast sunfish, channel catfish and bullhead catfish began in the early 2000s.
-While such factors as fishing effort and water levels can have an effect on these native fish abundances, the direct predation by flathead catfish has had devastating effects on these species.
+This expansion has not come without costs.
+Declines in both angler success and populations of redbreast sunfish, channel catfish, and bullhead catfish began to be documented in the early 2000s.
+While factors such as fishing effort and water levels may also have contributed to these observations, the direct predation by flathead catfish has had devastating effects on these species.

 As a result of these declines, fisheries scientists with the GA DNR began limited efforts to remove flatheads from the Satilla in the late 1990’s.
 By the early 2000’s, however, continued expansion of the flathead and the resulting increased impacts of its predation on native catfish and panfish resulted in a need to expand and increase removal efforts.
 Thus, in 2006, a crew within the GA DNR, Wildlife Resources Division, Waycross Fisheries office, was tasked with targeting flatheads on a full-time basis, thus resulting in the creation of the Flathead Removal Project (FRP).